CoderAnkanSaha/Pharmacy-Management-System/README.md

 # Pharmacy-Management-System
-A simple pharmacy management system
+A simple pharmacy management system made using python Tkinter and MySQL